-KMT5A is phosphorylated to protect it from ubiquitin-mediated degradation by APC^{cdh1} during late mitosis [7].
-In addition, due to the similarity in recognition mechanisms between CDH1 and CDC20 for targeting proteins to the APC complex, it was suggested that CDC20 may also bind and recognise KMT5A in the absence of phosphorylation [7].

-This raised the question of whether or not a feedback mechanism exists between these two proteins to help maintain correct cell cycle progression.
+KMT5A is phosphorylated to protect it from ubiquitin mediated degradation by APC^{cdh1} during late mitosis [7].
+In addition, due to the similarity in recognition mechanisms between cdh1 and cdc20 for targeting proteins to the APC complex, it was suggested that CDC20 may also bind and recognise KMT5A in the absence of phosphorylation [7].
+This raised the question of whether a feedback mechanism exists between these two proteins to help maintain correct cell cycle progression.
 To test this theory, CDC20 was knocked down in our cell line models and KMT5A levels were assessed at both the transcript and protein level.
-Interestingly, when KMT5A protein levels were examined subsequent to CDC20 knockdown, no change was observed (Figure 3A,B), suggesting that KMT5A protein turnover does not take place when CDC20 is present in the cell.
-However, a decrease in KMT5A transcripts by ~50% was observed in both cell lines (Figure 3C,D) upon the robust depletion of CDC20 (Figure 3E,F) although this was not statistically significant.
-Therefore, it was concluded that CDC20 did not play a significant role in KMT5A protein regulation under our experimental conditions and that KMT5A sits upstream of CDC20.
+Interestingly, when KMT5A protein levels were examined subsequent to CDC20 knockdown no change was observed (Figure 3A, B) suggesting that KMT5A protein turnover is not taking place when CDC20 is present in the cell.
+However, a decrease in KMT5A transcripts by ~50% was observed in both cell lines (Figure 3C, D) upon robust depletion of CDC20 (Figure 3E, F) although this was not statistically significant.
+Therefore, it was concluded that CDC20 was not playing a significant role in KMT5A protein regulation under our experimental conditions and KMT5A sits upstream of CDC20.

 Figure 3.
 CDC20 knockdown does not affect KMT5A protein levels.
-(A) LNCaP-AI cells and (B) LNCaP cells reverse-transfected with 25 nM siRNA targeting CDC20 or a non-silencing control (N/S) for 72 h prior to analysis via Western blot analysis.
+(A) LNCaP-AI cells and (B) LNCaP cells were reverse transfected with 25 nM siRNA targeting CDC20 or a non-silencing control (N/S) for 72 hours prior to analysis by western blot analysis.
 Alpha-tubulin was used as a loading control.
-(C) LNCaP-AI and (D) LNCaP cells reverse-transfected with 25 nM siRNA targeting CDC20 or a non-silencing control (N/S) for 72 h prior to RNA isolation and qPCR analysis for KMT5A and (E,F) CDC20 mRNA levels.
+(C) LNCaP-AI and (D) LNCaP cells were reverse transfected with 25 nM siRNA targeting CDC20 or a non-silencing control (N/S) for 72 hours prior to RNA isolation and qPCR analysis for KMT5A and (E,F) CDC20 mRNA levels.
 HPRT1 was used as a housekeeping gene.
-Data are expressed as mean fold change +/- SEM.
-One-way ANOVA was used to determine statistical significance. p < 0.05; p < 0.01; p < 0.0001.
-The uncropped blots are shown in File S1.
+Data is expressed as mean fold change +/- SEM.
+One-way ANOVA was used to determine statistical significance. p<0.05; p<0.01; p<0.0001